ldxw/hyunbot/data/startMessage.en.md

 - Please do not send illegal, abusive, or spam messages
 - Repeated misuse may get you blocked
-- For urgent matters, please wait patiently for Hyun’s response
+- For urgent matters, please wait patiently for Mr.Xiao response

 Thank you for your understanding and cooperation.
 Happy chatting! 🙌